konflux-ci/build-definitions/README.md

 ### Add tasks to Konflux pipelines

-Fictional task updates is a way to add tasks to Konflux pipelines.
-Following is the workflow:
+Fictional task updates are a way to add tasks to Konflux pipelines.
+The following is the workflow:

 - Add the new task to build-definitions.
 Going through the whole process until